 Assessment is highly effective and accurate and informs future teaching and interventions to ensure students embed learning and use knowledge fluently.

-In 2019 24% of students gained A*/A grades and 54% achieved A*/B grades.
+In 2022 17% of students gained A*/A grades and 44% achieved A*/B grades.
 A Level student progress was well above national (0.58) and for disadvantaged students it was 0.73.
-The progress for applied general qualifications was well above average (0.64).
+The Average grade was C+

-If you would like more information on our broad and balanced sixth form curriculum, please contact Dominic Simpson by email@example.com
+If you would like more information on our broad and balanced sixth form curriculum, please contact Phillip Leech, email@example.com